paavamaani/StackOverflow-Clone/README.md

 # Stack Overflow Clone

 <p> Stack Overflow clone is a website designed to mimic the functionality and user experience of Stack Overflow, the popular question and answer platform for software developers.
-It typically allows users to ask and answer technical questions, vote on the best answers, and earn reputation points for their contributions. </p>
+It typically allows users to ask and answer technical questions, vote on the best answers, and earn reputation points for their contributions.
+Which is deployed in the AWS Elastic Compute Cloud (EC2) environment and is equipped with an autoscaling load balancer to manage high traffic demands </p>

 <img src="https://csshint.com/wp-content/uploads/2019/05/Animated-Logo-examples-2.gif">